Utah Administrative Code

-(1) The facility shall provide laundry services to meet the needs of the residents, including sufficient linen supply to permit a change in bed linens for the total number of licensed beds, plus an additional fifty percent of the licensed bed capacity.
+(1) The facility shall provide laundry services to meet the needs of the residents, including a sufficient supply of linens.

 (2) The facility shall inform the resident or the resident's responsible person in writing of the facility's laundry policy for residents' personal clothing.